-Essays on Marxism and Asia begins with the largely forgotten prophet of ancient Iran Zarathushtra, remembered and immortalized by Friedrich Nietzsche’s Also Sprach Zarathustra.
-In contrast to the infamous clash of civilization thesis, this book argues for a humanist theory of civilizations and studies the Parsis or Persians who left Iran to settle in India and make it their home.
-It claims that Parsis, despite being a migrant community, took strength from their Persian heritage and civilization and rose to become the architects of industrial modernity in India.
+Essays on Marxism and Asia begins with the largely forgotten prophet of ancient Iran Zarathushtra, remembered and immortalised by Friedrich Nietzsche’s Also Sprach Zarathustra.
+In contrast to the infamous clash of civilisation thesis, this book argues for a humanist theory of civilisations and studies the Parsis or Persians who left Iran to settle in India and make it their home.
+It claims that Parsis, despite being a migrant community, took strength from their Persian heritage and civilisation and rose to become the architects of industrial modernity in India.

 The chapters in this book were originally published in Critique: Journal of Socialist Theory.

 1 Introduction: Marxism in the Revolutionary Underworld

 2 Zarathushtra in the Indian Underworld

 3 Parsis and the Makings of Indian Modernity

 4 Messianism and Humanism: Dilemma of an Indian Minority

 7 Rethinking Secularism in India in the Age of Triumphant Fascism